MephistoDevelop/WeatherApp/README.md

 ### Deployment

-To deploy the application and view it on your browser, open your project folder terminal and run these command:
+To deploy the application and view it on your browser, open your project folder terminal and run these commands:

 ```
 `npm install`